jasoneckert/CengageLinux/README.md

 ## Changes for Ubuntu Server 23.04 (x86_64 or aarch64)
 - ***Project 10-3 Step 2 (pg 424)*** - This step is no longer necessary as rsyslog is now installed by default.
+- ***Project 13-3 Step 3 (pg 570)*** - NTP daemon configuration is now stored in /etc/ntpsec/ntp.conf.
+Consequently, you must run the `less /etc/ntpsec/ntp.conf` command in this step.

 ## Miscellaneous Changes
 - ***Discovery Exercise 12-4 (pg 528)*** - On Windows, `wsl` no longer assumes a default distribution of Ubuntu.
 As a result, you must run the `wsl --install --distribution ubuntu` command to install Ubuntu WSL.